 Yes, it is!
 Therefore, it is best to be aware of the Outlook rules configured for forwarding emails to external users.
 With this, you can decide whether to disable the rules or have an overview of them.
 Here in this blog, let’s see how to find all the inbox rules that forward emails externally.

 How to Find Inbox Rules with External User Forwarding?

 Admins can track emails that were forwarded to an external domain through ‘Auto forwarded message report’ in the EAC.
 But the report will not provide information about inbox rules.
 Through PowerShell, you can get the desired result.
 But for a PowerShell newbie, it would be very challenging to work.
-Because you must do several loops between Get-Mailbox and Get-InboxRule, and fine-tune between many parameters to retrieve the reports.
+Because you need to perform multiple iterations between the Get-Mailbox and Get-InboxRule cmdlets to retrieve inbox rule details and generate reports with various parameters.

 But what if a readily available PowerShell script does the work for us?
 Yes, the below PowerShell script gets the mailbox forwarding rules that forward emails to an external domains or personal email addresses.